gofynd/fdk-client-swift/documentation/PLATFORM.md

 | --------- | ----  | --- |
 | brandId | string | Id of the brand to be viewed. |

-This API allows to edit meta of a brand.
+This API helps to get data associated to a particular brand.

 *Success Response:*

-Returns a success response
+Brand object.
+See example below or refer `GetBrandResponseSerializer` for details

-Schema: `SuccessResponse`
+Schema: `GetBrandResponseSerializer`